sgiulians/TextFilter_Int/README.md

 This project is structured into two main folders for different types of tests:
 - **Unit Tests**: Tests for the three provided filters.
-- **Integration Tests**: Includes tests that run the application using a test file (`words.txt`) containing 20K English words.
+- **Integration Tests**: Includes tests that run the application using a test file (`words.txt`) containing the words provided within the pdf as TextInput.
 The tests compare the output of `app.Run()` against a predefined baseline.

 #### Key Points